Trung28899/Redux-Advanced/README.txt

 Code in 6th commit

 Step 1: install redux thunk, see reference above
-Step 2: See how to handle async code in actions.js see storeResult()
+Step 2: See how to import redux thunk in src/index.js Step 3: See how to handle async code in actions.js see storeResult()

 - Where to put the logic: Action Creators or Reducer